Supervision & Research Teams

 Students benefit from our wide range of in-house large-scale population studies, access to external datasets and our involvement in many international study consortia.
 For topics that require generation of new data or establishment of new studies, students benefit from expert support from our Research Support Teams and expertise in study design and lifestyle behaviour measurements.

 We place great emphasis on Researcher Development.
 All students are expected to present their research work at both internal and external meetings, and the vast majority of our students submit work for publication in peer-reviewed scientific journals during the course of their studies.
 We also strongly encourage all of our students to actively engage with the high-class training courses in transferable skills provided by the University of Cambridge’s Researcher Development programme.

-For UKRI (e.g. MRC, BBSRC, ESRC, EPSRC) funded students, we supplement the National Minimum Doctoral Stipend using departmental funds.
-From October 2021, we will pay UKRI funded students an annual tax-free stipend of £18,000.
+For UKRI (e.g. MRC, BBSRC, ESRC, EPSRC) and other scholarship funded students, we supplement the National Minimum Doctoral Stipend using departmental funds.
+From October 2022, we will pay UKRI and other scholarship funded students an annual tax-free stipend of £20,000.